 Former members of a biker gang from the 50s are being decapitated, and a key witness claims that the murders are being committed by a headless figure on a motorcycle wielding a sword.
 Kolchak pieces the story together and finds that the specter is out to avenge his death due to some rather unusual circumstances surrounding his burial.
-Written by

 Did You Know?

 The phrase of the times that Tony tries to utilize is "Lay it on me," not "Whip it on me."
 See more

 At the time of the episode airing Chicago was still the second most populous city in the United States.
 The property warehouse for the city and county would have been far larger than the small garage that is the setting for most of the episode.
 See more

 The teenage years - sixteen candles, fervent passions, aimless joyrides, and the forbidden taste of beer - a time the world allows for sowing one's wild oats; but, for some individuals I came to know in the summer of their discontent, it had been a time when they had sown the seeds of their own destruction.